liujiale-study/Kaggle_HousePrices/README.md

 ### How to Use
 #### Procedure for Generating Solution for Submission to Kaggle
-Scripts are numbered by the sequence to run them.
-Follow the following sequence and any additional configuration changes where necessary.
+Scripts are numbered based on the sequence to run them.
+Follow the sequence below and make changes to the config section of individual scripts where necessary.
 1. ```1_preprocess_data.py```
     - Script for processing training and test data from Kaggle.
 (Data from Kaggle should be included in the ```Data``` folder.)
     - Outputs preprocessed CSV data files in the ```Preprocessed Data``` folder.